somKrooz/Kroow/Readme.md

 ### New Feature
 - Added a json config system

-find the config in .config/Krooz/kroow.json
+find the config in .config/Krooz/kroow.json after Installation